How to Win a TOLATA claim on a property following separation

 What happens where a defendant is defending a TOLATA claim following the pre-action protocol letter of claim?

-Where one partner disputes the claim under the pre-action protocol stage they need to provide their full reasons for dispute and any documents or evidence they intend to rely upon defending a TOLATA claim.
+Where one partner disputes the claim under the pre-action protocol stage, often following separation from an ex partner, they need to provide their full reasons for dispute and any documents or evidence they intend to rely upon defending a TOLATA claim.
+Property disputes under TOLATA frequently arise between ex partners when separating, as these matters are distinct from other family law issues such as child arrangements.
 Where the party making the TOLATA claim still wishes to continue the claim they will need to commence court proceedings against the defendant.

 The claim will need to be commenced by submitting a claim form and can be done either as a part 7 claim under the Civil Procedure Rules 1998 or as a part 8 claim.
 A part 7 claim form is issued where there are disputes of fact whereas a part 8 claim is issued where there is a dispute surround the applicable legal principles.